 Needing a little zen in your life?
-Look no further, we’ve compiled our favorite yoga apps to help you feel a little less “ugh” and a little more “om”.
+Look no further, we’ve compiled our favorite yoga apps for iPhone and Android to help you feel a little less “ugh” and a little more “om”.

 Yoga Studio is one of the more popular apps on the market because of its high-quality videos and different programs.
 The app can teach you sun salutations or help you better your balance, flexibility or strength.
 With over eighty programs, you’re sure to be a qualified yogi.
 It even lets you customize a program and chose your background music.
 The app is available on Apple or Android products for free, but you have to upgrade to use all the features